-- Birch in northeastern Minnesota is "fleck-free" (fleck is a common appearance defect in birch), so larger, high-quality stems are a fit for veneer markets. - Aspen-birch decline continues.
+- Birch in northeastern Minnesota is "fleck-free" (fleck is a common appearance defect in birch), so larger, high-quality stems are a fit for veneer markets. - Birch decline is prevalent in certain regions of the state, most of which were newly declining areas relative to the previous year.
 These stands should be harvested to avoid additional volume losses due to top kill and mortality.

-- There is a need to improve ability to consistently regenerate birch stands. - Wood quality can be highly variable from high-value to significant rot in some older birch. - There is a major age class imbalance, with significant volumes of older birch. - Birch volume is declining due to mortality from age, drought, bronze birch borer and Armillaria root disease. - Parts of northeast Minnesota are under gypsy moth quarantine.
+- There is a need to improve the consistent regeneration of birch stands. - Wood quality can be highly variable from high-value to significant rot in some older birch. - There is a major age class imbalance, with significant volumes of older birch. - Birch volume is declining due to mortality from age, drought, bronze birch borer and Armillaria root disease. - Parts of northeast Minnesota are under gypsy moth quarantine.
 Loggers and mills should contact Minnesota Department of Agriculture to learn about compliance agreements.